-Previous research in digital women’s health and woman-centred design suggests that privacy is not considered as a pillar in the design of such systems.
-But this sensitive data can put the user at risk.
+Previous research in digital women’s health and woman-centered design suggests that privacy is not considered an important design component.

 Who has access to this data?

-Nonetheless, IoT fertility technologies are yet to gather the interest of security researchers and limited analysis of similar technologies is available.
+Nonetheless, fertility technologies are yet to gather the interest of security researchers.
+And limited analysis of similar technologies is available.
 User aspects are also considerably understudied.